Creative Analytics: Building a Validation Tool for Ad Campaigns (MVP)

 Problem

 Teams involved in launching ads often discover problems right before campaigns are scheduled to go live.
-Because there is no simple way to check creatives (Creative: ad images and videos) early, issues related to platform rules or creative quality are found during the final review stage.
+Because there is no simple way to check *creatives (ad images and videos) early, issues are only caught during the final review stage — leaving no time for clean fixes.

 Problems